NethServer/nethserver-cockpit/docs/docs/api_guidelines.md

 ### read

 Read the current system status and configuration.
-It should return an object with `system` and `configuration` field.
+It should return an object with `status` and `configuration` fields.

 JSON format:
 ```json